 I showed him a picture from Fixer Upper Episode 18, The Americana House, and gave him the dimensions that would fit our bathroom.

-You can find the mirror that can be custom made to your specifications in our Etsy Shop.
+You can find the mirror that can be custom made to your specifications in our online shop.

 When you have a bathroom for guests, why not make the mirror both fun and functional?

 Amazon also sells similar affordable mirrors in the image links below.

 What I love most about this space is the juxtaposition of the masculine and feminine elements.

 The black framed metal mirror, the dark navy paint and the squared edges of the pedestal sink lend a masculine vibe.
 While the scalloped light fixture, the floral detail in the “tin” ceiling tiles and the brightness of the white beadboard feel fresh and feminine.